Braxton Mitchell

-Braxton Mitchell (born May 20, 2000) is an American politician and businessman who serves as the Republican Majority Whip of the Montana House of Representatives and Chairman of the House Agriculture Committee.
+Braxton Mitchell (born May 20, 2000) is an American politician and businessman who serves as the Republican Majority Whip of the Montana House of Representatives and as Chairman of the House Agriculture Committee.
 He represented Montana’s 3rd district from 2021 to 2025, and at the time, became one of the youngest elected officials in the country.
 Due to redistricting following the U.S. census, Mitchell ran for District 5 in the 2024 elections.

 Early life and education

-Mitchell was born in Columbia Falls, Montana, and was later adopted.
+Mitchell was born in Whitefish, Montana, and was later adopted.
 Mitchell grew up working for his family's businesses in Columbia Falls, most notably Montana Jerky Company.

-While attending Columbia Falls High School, he organized a pro-gun walkout after millions of students nationwide walked out to protest gun rights.
+While attending Columbia Falls High School, he organized a pro-gun walkout after millions of students nationwide walked out to protest gun violence.
 Mitchell attended Flathead Valley Community College after high school.

 Career

 Mitchell's involvement in politics began in 2017 during a special election for Montana's lone congressional district, where Republican Greg Gianforte defeated Democrat Rob Quist.
 Mitchell saw many of his own beliefs reflected in Gianforte, and helped with his campaign as a high school student.

 In 2020, he ran for the 3rd district of the Montana House of Representatives.
 Mitchell defeated incumbent Democrat Debo Powers in the November general election by 20 points, and became one of the youngest elected officials in the country.

 During the 2021 legislative session, Mitchell served as a member on the House Taxation Committee, the House Education Committee, and the House Fish, Wildlife, and Parks Committee.

 In the 2023 session, Mitchell served as a member on the House Judiciary Committee, the House Education Committee, and the House Agricultural Committee.
 He sponsored 10 bills that session with 9 of them passing the Montana House and Senate.

 In April 2024, Mitchell toured the U.S.-Mexico border as part of a trip organized by NumbersUSA.

 Following the 2024 election, Mitchell was elected by his colleagues to serve as the Majority Whip of the Montana House of Representatives for the 69th Legislative Session.